 At St Benedict’s we want our pupils to be inspired to learn about influential people that have shaped the world they live in, understand the impact that actions carried out in the past has on the present and that what they do now will shape the future.

 In Key Stage 1, children will develop an awareness of the past.
-They will learn about significant historical events within the local area, at changes within living memory such as how shops and homes have changed and at events beyond living memory such as the Great Fire of London.
-Year 2 will have a focus on Inspirational People throughout history, a theme that will be central to our curriculum as a whole at St Benedict’s.
+They will learn about significant historical events within the local area, at changes within living memory such as how shops and homes have changed and at events beyond living memory such as the World’s greatest explorers.
+Year 2 will have a focus on local inspirational people throughout history, a theme that will be central to our curriculum as a whole at St Benedict’s.

 Through high-quality history lessons we aim to encourage critical thinking, as well as helping the children to gain a sense of their own identity within a social, political, cultural and economic background.
 We want our pupils to leave St Benedict’s with the skills and knowledge that will enable them to continue their journey of discovery through history.